remote-job-boards/software-engineering/README.md

 ## Highlight a job post

-Want to see your job highlighted for 7+ days?
+Do you Want to see your job highlighted for 7+ days?

 Go to [Purchase Job Highlight](https://remote-job-boards.github.io/software-engineering/job-highlight).